Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 Custom Shapes & Specialty Table Tops

 Not every restaurant table is a simple rectangle.
-Custom shapes not only solve functional challenges but also enhance your guests’ overall dining experience.
-The right design can improve traffic flow, maximize capacity, and create comfort for both guests and staff.
+In many rooms, custom shapes work better.
+Moreover, custom designs solve functional challenges and enhance the dining experience.
+As a result, the right shape can improve traffic flow, and it can also maximize capacity.
+Finally, it creates greater comfort for both guests and staff.

 Booth Tables

-Booths are one of the most space-efficient and comfortable seating options in restaurants.
-To manufacture a tabletop that fits perfectly, we’ll need precise measurements directly from your booth manufacturer, including:
+Booths are among the most space-efficient and comfortable seating options in restaurants.
+Therefore, to ensure a tabletop that fits perfectly, we need precise measurements directly from your booth manufacturer, including:

 • Inside booth width and depth (measured cushion-to-cushion).